lwjiang1015/Project_4_Group_4/README.md

 ### Important Note

-The file returned promising numbers; however, it is important to note that the values in the DataFrame do not correspond to current market conditions.
-While the data is correct, it should be emphasized that this analysis is based on synthetic data.
-The synthetic data was generated for the purpose of this project and does not reflect real-world market data.
+While the data used in this analysis presents promising results, it's important to note that the values within the DataFrame do not reflect current market conditions.
+Although the dataset has been cleaned up, with preprocessing steps applied to ensure data integrity, the exact origin or collection method of the dataset remains uncertain.
+This analysis serves the purpose of demonstrating the application of various models and evaluating their performance using available data.
+By providing transparency about the dataset's limitations and the purpose of the analysis, we aim to offer readers a clear understanding of the context and scope of this project.

 ## References